-There are thousands of blends of concrete available to consumers for residential use.
+There are thousands of types of concrete available to consumers for residential use.
 In addition to choosing a type of concrete, you’ll also be faced with decisions about concrete finishes such as stains and sealers.
 You may also be making decisions regarding which contractor or contractors to hire and then making decisions with them as they work with you on the project.

 With all the choices, remember that the greatest value concrete has to offer you is its durability and longevity.
 So picking a mix with an appropriate strength, the correct frame or mold into which it is poured and the proper thickness of the pour is the most important.